🚀 Get in VS Code!

 Smart actions

-Copilot Chat lets you use natural language to get help from Copilot.
 For several common scenarios, you can use smart actions to get help from Copilot without having to write a prompt.
 Examples of these smart actions are for tasks, such as generating commit messages, generating documentation, fixing code, explaining code, or reviewing code changes.

 These smart actions are available throughout the VS Code UI.
 For example, you can access Copilot smart actions from the editor context menu or through Quick Fix actions.